Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 #### Training and Testing the Model
 I will then compile and train the model using the augmented training dataset.
 This will include batching the training dataset into smaller subsections and training over multiple epochs, saving the best weights from the highest scoring epoch.

 I will then use these weights in my model to generate a submission for the testing set and submit this result set to Kaggle for scoring.
 Once I have received this score I will look to adapt and evolve my model and approach depending on the score.
-There are several additional things I would like to look at including whether there are any duplicate images within the dataset and if so how these can be handled most effectively.
-Also how a transfer learning approach could be used to help improve the accuracy of the model.
+There are several additional things I would like to look at including whether there are any duplicate images within the dataset and if so how these can be handled most effectively, and also how a transfer learning approach could be used to help improve the accuracy of the model.